 Abstract

-There is currently a fundamental and heated debate about the purpose and goals corporations should serve.
+There is currently a fundamental and heated debate over what purposes and goals corporations should serve.
 According to the increasingly influential “stakeholderism” view, giving corporate leaders the discretionary power to serve all stakeholders, and not just shareholders, would address growing concerns about the impact of corporations on society and the environment.
-Critics of stakeholderism, by contrast, object that corporate leaders should not be expected to use such expanded discretion to benefit stakeholders.
-This Article puts forward empirical evidence that can contribute to resolving this key debate.
+In contrast, critics of stakeholderism object arguing that corporate leaders should not be expected to use such expanded discretion to benefit stakeholders.
+This Article presents empirical evidence that can contribute to resolving this key debate.

 During the hostile takeovers era, stakeholderist arguments contributed to the adoption of constituency statutes by more than thirty states.
-These statutes authorize corporate leaders to give weight to stakeholder interests in considering the sale of the company.
-We study how corporate leaders in fact used the discretion that constituency statutes provided them.
-In particular, using hand-collected data, we analyze the contractual terms that corporate leaders have obtained in over one hundred sales of public companies to private equity buyers in the past two decades.
+These statutes authorized corporate leaders to give weight to stakeholder interests when considering the sale of the company.
+We study how corporate leaders did, in fact, use the discretion that constituency statutes provided them.
+In particular, using hand-collected data, we analyze the contractual terms that corporate leaders have attained in over one hundred sales of public companies to private equity buyers over the past two decades.

-We find that corporate leaders have used their bargaining power to obtain gains for shareholders, executives, and directors.
-However, despite the prospects of possible adverse effects on stakeholders, corporate leaders made very little use of their bargaining power to protect the interests of stakeholders and obtained no or only cosmetic protections for them.
-We conclude that constituency statutes failed to deliver the benefits to stakeholders that they were supposed to produce.
+We find that corporate leaders have used their bargaining power to attain gains for shareholders, executives, and directors.
+However, despite the prospects of possible adverse effects on stakeholders, corporate leaders have made very little use of their bargaining power to protect the interests of stakeholders and have obtained no or only cosmetic protections for them.
+We conclude that constituency statutes have failed to deliver the benefits to stakeholders that they were intended to produce.

 Our findings have important implications for the fundamental debate on stakeholderism.
-At a minimum, stakeholderists should identify the causes for the failure of constituency statutes and examine whether the adoption of their proposals would not suffer from a similar fate.
-We discuss several possible causes for the failure of constituency statutes and conclude that the most plausible cause is that corporate leaders have incentives not to protect stakeholders beyond what would serve shareholder interests.
-Therefore, we argue, stakeholderism should be expected to fail to deliver, as constituency statutes did, and should not be supported, even by those who deeply care about stakeholder interests.
+At a minimum, stakeholderists should identify the causes for the failure of constituency statutes and examine whether the adoption of their proposals would not suffer a similar fate.
+We discuss several possible causes for the failure of constituency statutes and conclude that the most plausible cause is that corporate leaders have incentives not to protect stakeholders beyond a level that would serve shareholder interests.
+Therefore, we argue that stakeholderism should be expected to fail to deliver, as have constituency statutes, and should not be supported, even by those who deeply care about stakeholder interests.

 Keywords: corporate purpose, stakeholders, stakeholderism, stakeholder governance, stakeholder capitalism, constituency statutes, corporate social responsibility, corporate governance, agency costs, entrenchment, accountability, managerialism, private equity, mergers & acquisitions.